Economics 002 - Principles of Economics II » Spring 2021 » Chapter 5 Practice Quiz

 Suppose that a per-unit subsidy is granted to each individual who consumes a product providing external benefits to society at large.
 Each individuals demand curve will shift ________, and the market demand curve for the product will shift ________.

-A. to the left; to the right
+to the left; to the right

-B. to the right; to the right
+to the left; to the left

-C. to the left; to the left
+to the right; to the right

-D. to the right; to the left
+to the right; to the left

 Question #6